 Battery failure due to evaporation of battery fluid

 Overheating due to the evaporation of coolants

 Melted or weakened rubber on tires, which may lead to sudden tire blowouts

 Defects in the roadways due to melting or softened asphalt

 Truck drivers should always complete a careful inspection of all fluids and tires before the leg of every trip in order to identify low fluid levels or melting tires.
 Additionally, drivers should be on active lookout for road defects and should take precautions to stay cool, hydrated, and healthy while behind the wheel.
 Unfortunately, not all truck drivers are actively aware of the dangers of the summer heat and therefore do not properly prepare to avoid accidents.

 Contact a Fayette County truck accident attorney for a free consultation

 There are a wide variety of factors that may cause a truck accident to happen, and the weather is only one of them.
-No matter what the cause of your truck accident was, the experienced truck accident lawyers at the Law Offices of Shane Smith have the resources to investigate and take on lawsuits against large commercial truck companies.
+No matter what the cause of your truck accident was, the experienced truck accident lawyers at Shane Smith Law have the resources to investigate and take on lawsuits against large commercial truck companies.
 If you have suffered losses due to a truck accident, call our office today at (770) 487-8999 to schedule your free consultation.